Get a free, no obligation personal loan quote with rates as low as 9.99%

 Whether or not you have to pay taxes on funds brought into Canada depends on if the money is considered a gift, or whether it’s money received from the proceeds of a sale.

 Generally speaking, most gift money is not taxed when it’s brought into Canada.
 However, if you’re receiving international funds from the sale of an asset, you’ll have to pay capital gains taxes on that money.
-For example, if you are receiving funds after selling real estate, stocks, artwork, or any other asset of value, 50% of the money may be subject to a capital gains tax.
+For example, if you are receiving funds after selling real estate, stocks, artwork, or any other asset of value, 50% of profits up to $250,000 may be subject to a capital gains tax.
+And 66.7% of profits over $250,000 are taxable.

 Do You Need To Report Cash You Receive To The CRA?